3C-SCSU/Avatar/README.md

 ### Installation for Forking ( Recommended )
 #### Forking
 **1. Navigate to the Fork Button:**<br>
-At the top right corner of the repository page, you'll see a "Fork" button.<br>
+At the top right corner of the repository page, you'll see a "Fork" button.<br><br>
 **2. Click the Fork Button:**<br>
 Click on the "Fork" button.
 GitHub will then create a copy of the repository in your account.
-All you have to do is name it something along the lines of Avatar-YourName-Forked<br>
+All you have to do is name it something along the lines of Avatar-YourName-Forked<br><br>
 **3. Wait:**<br>
 Give it a moment.
 Depending on the size of the repository, it may take a few seconds to a minute.
-Once the process completes, you'll be redirected to the forked repository in your GitHub account.<br>
+Once the process completes, you'll be redirected to the forked repository in your GitHub account.<br><br>
 **4. Clone the Forked Repository:**<br>
 Get the link to your newly forked repository and use the following cmd.<br>
 ```sh
 git clone <your-forked-url>
 ```
-**5. Configure upstream:**
+<br>**5.
+Configure upstream:**<br>
 Upstream configuration allows you to pull changes from the main repository into your forked one.
-Navigate to your forked repository on your local machine, and then use the following command to list the currently configured remotes:
+Navigate to your forked repository on your local machine, and then use the following command to list the currently configured remotes:<br>
 ```sh
 git remote -v
 ```

-If you haven't added the upstream repository, you can add it with:
+<br>If you haven't added the upstream repository, you can add it with:<br>
 ```sh
 git remote add upstream https://github.com/3C-SCSU/Avatar
 ```

-Fetch the changes from the upstream repository:
+<br>Fetch the changes from the upstream repository:<br>
 ```sh
 git fetch upstream
 ```
-This will download all the changes from the upstream repository but won't merge them yet.
+<br>This will download all the changes from the upstream repository but won't merge them yet.<br>

-Switch to your fork's main branch (or whichever branch you want to merge the changes into):
+Switch to your fork's main branch (or whichever branch you want to merge the changes into):<br>
 ```sh
 git checkout main
 ```
- (whatever branch you want typically main or your own branch)
+ <br>(whatever branch you want typically main or your own branch)<br>

-Merge the changes from the upstream repository into your local branch:
+Merge the changes from the upstream repository into your local branch:<br>
 ```sh
 git merge upstream/main
 ```
-Again, replace main with the appropriate branch name if different.
+<br>Again, replace main with the appropriate branch name if different.<br>

-Resolve any merge conflicts:
+Resolve any merge conflicts:<br>

 If there are any conflicts between your fork and the original repository, you'll need to resolve them manually.
-After resolving the conflicts, you would stage the changes with git add <filename> and then commit the changes with git commit.
+After resolving the conflicts, you would stage the changes with git add <filename> and then commit the changes with git commit.<br>

-Push the merged changes to your fork on GitHub:
+Push the merged changes to your fork on GitHub:<br>
 ```sh
 git push origin main
 ```

-Replace main with your branch name if different.
+<br>Replace main with your branch name if different.<br><br>
 ### How to do a Pull Request
 If you've made changes to your fork and want to contribute them back to the original repository, you would do so by creating a pull request.
-Here's how to create a pull request (often abbreviated as PR) from your fork to the original repository:
+Here's how to create a pull request (often abbreviated as PR) from your fork to the original repository:<br>

-Make sure your fork is up to date: (follow instructions above)
+Make sure your fork is up to date: (follow instructions above)<br>

 Before you create a pull request, it's a good idea to ensure that your fork is up-to-date with the original repository.
-If it's not, follow the steps mentioned in the previous message to merge the latest changes from the original repository into your fork.
+If it's not, follow the steps mentioned in the previous message to merge the latest changes from the original repository into your fork.<br>

-Push your changes to your fork:
+<br>Push your changes to your fork:<br>

-If you've made local changes, push them to your forked repository on GitHub:
+If you've made local changes, push them to your forked repository on GitHub:<br>
 ```sh
 git push origin <your-branch-name>
 ```
-Replace <your-branch-name> with the name of your branch.
-Probably is main or your name.
+<br>Replace <your-branch-name> with the name of your branch.
+Probably is main or your name.<br>

-Open a pull request via GitHub:
+<br>Open a pull request via GitHub:<br>

 **Navigate to the main page of your forked repository on GitHub.
 Just above the file list, click on the “New pull request” button.